-The consolidated financial statements include the accounts of LendingTree and all its wholly-owned entities.
+The consolidated financial statements include the accounts of LendingTree and all its wholly-owned entities, except Home Loan Center, Inc. ("HLC") subsequent to its bankruptcy filing on July 21, 2019 which resulted in the Company's loss of a controlling interest in HLC under applicable accounting standards.
 Intercompany transactions and accounts have been eliminated.